Kvilt1/sdawdj/fixed_solutions_final.md

 #### Final Answer
-The drag coefficient of the parachute is approximately $96.1$.
+The drag coefficient of the parachute is approximately$96.1$.

 ### Part C